 Your skills form must include contact details and signatures of two referees who can support your application.
 Your referees must have a significant standing in the dispute resolution field, but cannot be from your own firm.
 DRS will obtain written references prior to the interview and will forward these to the interview board.
-The referees will be asked to comment on your standing in the profession, your knowledge, expertise and experience as an arbitrator.
+The referees will be asked to comment on your standing in the profession, your knowledge, expertise and expert witness experience.
 A member of the interview panel may speak to the referees prior to the interview.
 RICS also reserves the right to make wider enquiries among your colleagues or clients etc where it regards this as appropriate.

-Award and Costs Award
+Award and Award on Costs

-You will need to submit one reasoned Award and one Award on Costs that you prepared in the last five years.
+You will need to submit one reasoned Award and one Award on Costs that you prepared in the last two years.
 (Please note, we cannot accept a draft Award from a live case).
-If you have not prepped a reasoned Award or Costs Award in the last five years, you will be required to critique a mock award provided by RICS.
+If you have not prepped a reasoned Award or Costs Award in the last two years, you can submit the mock Award and Cost Award that you submitted as part of your final exam of the RICS Diploma in Arbitration.
+You can amend, correct, finalise etc. the awards, if you wish.